eyalmendel/logga/README.md

 ### Usage

-After requiring logga you should create a new logger instance using the `createLogger` method.
+After requiring `logga-ts` you should create a new logger instance using the `createLogger` method.
 This method should be passed the logger's configuration using a json object (literal javascript object).
 Calling `createLogger` with an empty json, or without any argument at all will result in the default logger.
 Any missing attriubute in the configuration will be filled automatically with its corresponding default value (see [Configuration](#configuration)).

 ``` js